frankenbeanies/mcjailcensus/README.md

     > pip install http://pypi.python.org/packages/source/p/pdfminer/pdfminer-20110515.tar.gz

 Please ensure that you install that exact version of pdfminer.
 More recent versions may break the process_pdf command!

+###Whats not included?###

+For security reasons, I have not included the settings.py file.
+You will have to do that yourself.
+Batteries are not included.

 ###Running###